jeremyBanks/banksh/ideas/stop-ignoring-errors-in-bash.md

 echo "$x"  # echoes "first"
 ```

-This usually doesn't cause a problem for error handling&mdash;our settings are propagated to the subshell, and the exit status of the subshell is propogated back.
+This usually doesn't cause a problem for error handling&mdash;our settings are propagated to the subshell, and the exit status of the subshell is propagated back.
 However, there is one major exception...

 ### The unfortunate case of command substitution